bhaskarmansii/AtliQ-Grands-Revenue-Report-Insights/README.md

 # AtliQ-Grands-Revenue-Report-Insights

-In this guided project, our goal is to simulate the revenue analysis process for AtliQ Grands, a fictional company operating in the hospitality industry.
-Through this project, I explored revenue optimization strategies and gained valuable insights to help AtliQ Grands improve their market share and revenue performance in the luxury/business hotels category.
+ Through this project case study of AtliQ Grands, a fictional company operating in the hospitality industry, I explored revenue optimization strategies and gained valuable insights to help AtliQ Grands improve their market share and revenue performance in the luxury/business hotels category.

 **Problem Statement**

 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
+Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands is losing its market share and revenue in the luxury/business hotels category.
+As a strategic move, the MD of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.
-This is a part of Resume challenge organized by Codebasics.io
+This is part of the Resume challenge organized by Codebasics.io

 Dashboard link: https://www.novypro.com/project/hotel-chain---revenue-analysis